 If you want to trace "calls" to a function like , you can do so simply by telling Trace to pick out expressions of the form .
 You can also use patterns like to pick out calls with particular argument structure.

-A typical Mathematica program, however, consists not only of "function calls" like , but also of other elements, such as assignments to variables, control structures, and so on.
+A typical Wolfram System program, however, consists not only of "function calls" like , but also of other elements, such as assignments to variables, control structures, and so on.
 All of these elements are represented as expressions.
-As a result, you can use patterns in Trace to pick out any kind of Mathematica program element.
+As a result, you can use patterns in Trace to pick out any kind of Wolfram System program element.
 Thus, for example, you can use a pattern like to pick out all assignments to the symbol .

-Trace allows you to monitor intermediate steps in the evaluation not only of functions that you define, but also of some functions that are built into Mathematica.
-You should realize, however, that the specific sequence of intermediate steps followed by built-in Mathematica functions depends in detail on their implementation and optimization in a particular version of Mathematica.
+Trace allows you to monitor intermediate steps in the evaluation not only of functions that you define, but also of some functions that are built into the Wolfram System.
+You should realize, however, that the specific sequence of intermediate steps followed by built‐in Wolfram System functions depends in detail on their implementation and optimization in a particular version of the Wolfram System.

 |Trace[expr,f[___]]||show all calls to the function f|